YoannP-08/NEST-Open-Food-Fact/README.md

 ```

 ## Presentation
-API - taking a bar code plain/text content as an input && returning an object with product data if bar code is valid.
+API - taking a bar code plain/text content as an input (and optional fields such as "fields": [code, product_name]) && returning an object with product data if bar code is valid.
 The /products/search route is protected.
-You first have to authenticate with the /users/signup and then /users/signin route.
+You first have to create an account with the /users/signup and then /users/signin route.

 Full documentation of API can be found here:
 http://localhost:3000/api/doc/.